fauna/vscode/README.md

 FAUNA_GRAPHQL_HOST=graphql.fauna.com
 ```

-#### Using VS Code to store a global key
+#### Using VS Code to store a database key

-1. To access to all of your databases from VS Code, you will need to create an account admin key from your [Fauna Dashboard](https://dashboard.fauna.com/keys). **Note: You can also provide VS Code access to an individual database by generating an admin key from that database's "Security" tab, but the extension does not support "server" keys at this time.**
+1. The VS Code extension allows you to work in the context of a single database, for which you need to provide a key; you can do this by generating a key with the "admin" role from that database's "Security" tab.

+> Note that you'll need to update the Fauna domain in the extension settings (or `.faunarc` file) as needed to match the database's region group; see [the Region Group documentation](https://docs.fauna.com/fauna/current/learn/understanding/region_groups#how-to-use-region-groups) for more details.

 2. Copy the secret and paste it into the Fauna extension settings.
 You can find the Fauna extension settings by either: